gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more information about this feature, see the corresponding section in the [user guide](userguide/more_about_tasks.html#sec:custom_resource_normalization).

+### Convenience method for declaring Google repository

+Users of the Google repository `https://maven.google.com` can now use a shortcut method on `RepositoryHandler` to declare that dependencies should be used for dependency resolution.
+The following example demonstrate the repository declaration:

+    repositories {
+        google()
+    }

 ### User experience improvements

 #### Logs grouped by project and task